software-students-spring2024/1-specification-exercise-se-2pm/README.md

 - -There should be an incentive to review such as providing coupons.

 - -Communication may not be necessary among peers, so direct messages could be unnecessary.
 DMs could add to the stress of talking to random people online.
 Prefers comments.

+Brendan Tang

+Stakeholder 5

++ +Want to be able to view ratings and reviews, as well as being able to sort by ratings and reviews

++ +Want to emphasize locations that are more targeted towards students such as restaurants closer to campus or quiet study spaces for getting work done.

+- -There should be incentives to leave high quality reviews with comments and pictures

+- -High quality reviews can contribute towards tickets for giveaways and prizes

 ## Product Vision Statement

 We aim to build a social media app with vibrant design and relatable content for reviewing restaurants, study spaces, etc. around university campus to provide services for college